ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-22-what-is-a-game.markdown

 A simple set of attributes and abilities are easier to learn and remember than a fully fleshed out character.

-#### Games teach us through the unconcious.
+#### Games teach us through the subconscious.

 Learning through a game is quite different from studying for an exam.
 You don't realize the skills you are developing while you practice them.
-And you may not even know that you have them, but in the proccess of playing, the unconcious part of your brain is developing a set of useful skills.
+And you may not even know that you have them, but in the proccess of playing, the subconscious part of your brain is developing a set of useful skills.

 #### Games tend to teach simple things.